-Student must have a written office pass signed by a school official to be out of class.
+Student must have an orange or green clipboard pass for quick trips or a written green pass signed by a school official for longer trips.

 Off-Campus Pass/Early Departure Instructions

-Students who need to leave campus during class time must be called in by a parent or guardian to the Homeroom Advisor prior
+Students who need to leave campus during class time must be called in by a parent or guardian to the Homeroom Teacher prior

 to the time the student is released.
 Off-Campus Phone line: